openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Unchanged vertebral body and posterior rib heterogeneity, likely related to prior radiation.

+- Vertebral body heights are preserved.

 ## Lung

+- No significant change in number, size and appearance of pulmonary metastasis.
+No new superimposed consolidation.
+The airways are clear.

+- Unchanged multiple pulmonary nodules including a 18 mm cavitary nodule in the left lower lobe (5:293), a 11 mm right lower lobe cavitary nodule (5:282) and a 16mm right upper lobe nodule (5:272).
+Patent central airways.

+- No significant change in the size of the left lower lobe irregular mass measuring 2.3 x 1.3 cm (4:354).
+Unchanged 4 mm left upper lobe nodule (4:97).
+Patent central airways.

+- Unchanged left lower lobe nodule on series 12 image 307 measuring 5 mm.
+The airways are clear.

+- Central airways are patent.
+Unchanged 5 mm nodule in left lower lobe (4:333) and 2 mm subpleural nodule in the lingula (4:243).No new suspicious lung nodule or consolidation.

+- As before, there are a few calcified pulmonary granulomata.
+Few small noncalcified pulmonary nodules measuring up to 5 mm (for example 6:306 in the right lower lobe and 6:393 in the left lower lobe) are unchanged from February 2022.
+No new or enlarging pulmonary nodule.

+- Postsurgical changes from left upper lobectomy and multiple right-sided resection with stable volume loss.
+No new suspicious pulmonary nodules or consolidation.
+The airways are clear.

+- The central airways are patent.
+Stable left apical post radiation changes.
+No significant change in upper/midlung predominant linear opacities.
+Unchanged 3 mm right upper lobe nodule series 4 image 60.

+- The unresected airways are patent.
+Unchanged calcified granulomas and a few 2-4 mm scattered pulmonary nodules for example in the right upper lobe on image 90.

 - Unchanged 4 mm nodule in the super segment of the right lower lobe (series 7 image 174).
 The airways are clear.